ezhong0/aiassistant/backend/docs/CHATBOT_COMMANDS_EXAMPLES.md

 # Comprehensive Email & Calendar Command Library

-Your document is solid but has some issues: it's overly cautious about what's "not supported" (most of those features ARE buildable with standard APIs), mixes product strategy with the command catalog, and the organization could be clearer for implementation.
-Here's a restructured, expanded list focused on **what users actually need**.

 ## Core Commands

 These solve the fundamental pain points and should be implemented first.